-The youth program at CROPS is growing and becoming a big component of the organization's focus.
-In 2013, we worked with youth at Mickle, Dawes and Elliott schools, Cedars Home for Children and other area youth groups.
-In 2013, our youth program organized 50 events which reached more than 1500 Lincoln youth.
+The youth program at Crops is growing and becoming a big component of the organization's focus.
+In 2015, we are working with youth at Mickle, Prescott, Everett, Dawes and Elliott schools, Cedars Home for Children and other area youth groups.
+In 2014, our youth program organized 50 events which reached more than 1500 Lincoln youth.https://vimeo.com/139397590

 Locally, Lincoln Public Schools nutrition services department has been working hard to increase the amount of locally produced food in the cafeteria and to educate students about the importance of eating more fresh produce.
 Here's more info about their efforts: http://www.lps.org/post/detail.cfm?id=8217